Lunch is hours away but a foreman is already buying food for his troops before it rolls around

 “What’s your name?”

-Helping local small business guys is always high on my list of things to do, especially when I’m on the road.
+Helping local small business guys is high on my list of things to do, especially when I’m traveling. .